Philadelphia Pennsylvania Temple: Temple complex

-City and church officials announced in February 2014 that a meetinghouse and a 32-story residential building will be built on a lot adjacent to the temple site, at 1601 Vine Street.
+City and church officials announced in February 2014 that a meetinghouse and a 32-story residential building would be built on a lot adjacent to the temple site, at 1601 Vine Street.
 The residential structure and meetinghouse were designed by Paul L. Whalen of RAMSA.
-The meetinghouse will serve approximately 1,000 of the 25,000 Latter-day Saints in the Philadelphia area and will include a Family History Center.
-The residential building is anticipated to include 258 apartments and 13 townhouses, along with retail space, and be subject to regular, applicable taxes.
+The meetinghouse serves approximately 1,000 of the 25,000 Latter-day Saints in the Philadelphia area and includes a Family History Center.
+The residential building includes 258 apartments and 13 townhouses, along with retail space, and be subject to regular, applicable taxes.

 Open house and dedication

 A public open house was held from August 10 through September 9, 2016, excluding Sundays.
 According to the church, approximately 140,000 visitors attended the open house.
 A youth cultural celebration, which recognized the heritage of the region through song, dance, and narration, was held on September 17.
 Like the groundbreaking in 2011, the cultural celebration occurred on the anniversary of the signing of the U.S. Constitution.
 The temple was formally dedicated by Eyring on September 18, 2016.